daniel-frak/dummy4j/extending-dummy4j.md

 The parser recognizes two placeholders:
-* `#{key.path}` - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression
+* `#{key.path}` - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression.
+If the path resolves to a list of keys (instead of values), a random one of them will be returned.
 * `#` - will resolve to a random digit between 0 and 9

 Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other characters